 The Fund's ability to sell its Yahoo Japan shares is subject to the joint venture agreement between Yahoo and SoftBank.
 Under the joint venture agreement, each party is required to give the other party 20 days prior written notice of its intention to sell Yahoo Japan shares.
 In addition, before either party can sell Yahoo Japan shares to a third party (including open-market sales), the selling party must provide the non-selling party with a right of first refusal to purchase such shares on the same terms and conditions being offered to the third party.
 If the non-selling party declines to purchase the selling party's Yahoo Japan shares, the non-selling party has the right to participate in the sale of the Yahoo Japan shares by the selling party on a pro rata basis.
-Without the prior consent of SoftBank, the Fund may not (i) directly or indirectly sell, assign, transfer or otherwise dispose of, or pledge or otherwise encumber, any Yahoo Japan shares of Yahoo Japan on the open market from any third party.
+Without the prior consent of SoftBank, the Fund may not (i) directly or indirectly sell, assign, transfer or otherwise dispose of, or pledge or otherwise encumber, any Yahoo Japan shares except, for so long as Yahoo Japan's shares are publicly traded, for sales in the open market to the extend permitted by applicable law or (ii) purchase additional shares of Yahoo Japan on the open market from any third party.
 There is no assurance that the Fund's obligations under its agreement with SoftBank or Japanese law will not adversely affect the Fund's ability to sell its Yahoo Japan shares or obtain the market price for such shares.